Syllabus: STAT447C Bayesian Statistics

 Click on each item for details.

 For the reading assignment and homework, we will drop the lowest week.
 For the iClicker, we will automatically skip up to two missed lectures.
-Keep these for sick days/unforeseen circumstances.
-No need to ask for permission/provide doctor’s note, this will be done automatically for everyone.
+Do not ask for additional accommodations, this is the accommodation, i.e., keep these for sick days/unforeseen circumstances.
+On the positive side, no need to ask for permission/provide doctor’s note, this will be done automatically for everyone.

 Office hours